 - Some acquire the impotency by birth- the well known genetic causes.

-General Guidelines for treatment:
+General Guidelines for ayurvedic treatment for infertility:

 - Determine the Constitution of both the partners

 - Clear any obstructions or blockages

 - Ensure that the digestive fire is strong

 - Ensure that the nervous system is relaxed